 Incisors are flat and have sharp edges (chisel shaped) to bite into the food and cut it in smaller pieces.

-2. Canines teeth :
+2. Canines teeth

 There are 4 canines in total, 1-1 canine on each side in the upper and lower jaw.
-They are sharp pointed teeth and mostly used for tearing down food items.
+They are sharp pointed teeth and are mostly used for tearing down food items.

-3. Premolar teeth :
+3. Premolar teeth

 Premolars are 8 in total, 2-2 premolars on each side in the upper and lower jaw.
-They are mainly used for cutting and grinding the food items.
+They are mainly used for cutting and grinding food items.
 Premolars are absent in children.

-4. Molar teeth :
+4. Molar teeth

-Molar teeth are 12 in total in adults and 8 in numbers in children.
-Children have 2-2 molars on each side in the upper and lower jaw and adults have 3-3 molars (including Wisdom teeth, last 3rd molar tooth) on each side in upper and lower jaw.
+Molar teeth are 12 in total in adults and 8 in number in children.
+Children have 2-2 molars on each side in the upper and lower jaw and adults have 3-3 molars (including Wisdom teeth, last 3rd molar tooth) on each side in the upper and lower jaw.
 3rd Molars or Wisdom teeth are absent in children.